hanfak/topics-to-learn/testing-reading-maintaining/what-to-test.md

 ## Acceptance/Documentation (end to end, integration or unit)

-- Show in some output(ie http/file) the logs, the requests and responses, database info stored (ie object fields)
+- Show in some output(ie webpage/file) the logs, the requests and responses, database info stored (ie object fields)
-- If exposing unit tests, then cannot really show much output apart from the what was written in the tests
+- If exposing unit tests, then cannot really show much output apart from the what was written in the tests or return value of method ie usecase performed.
 - Regressiong testing
   - https://www.guru99.com/regression-testing.html
 - Use BDD terminalogy